it-laborato/MDM_Lab/frontend/README.md

 ## Patterns

-The list of patterns used in the Fleet UI codebase can be found [here](./docs/patterns.md).
+The list of patterns used in the mdmlab UI codebase can be found [here](./docs/patterns.md).

 ## Storybook

-[Storybook](https://storybook.js.org/) is a tool to document and visualize components, and we use it to capture our global components used across Fleet.
+[Storybook](https://storybook.js.org/) is a tool to document and visualize components, and we use it to capture our global components used across mdmlab.
 Storybook is key when developing new features and testing components before release.
 It runs a separate server exposed on port `6006`.
 To run this server, do the following:

-- Go to your root fleet project directory
+- Go to your root mdmlab project directory
 - Run `make deps`
 - Run `yarn storybook`